Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/README.md

 Build the site to serve publicly on [GitHub Pages](https://princeton-lsi-researchcomputing.github.io/tracebase/):

-1) `mkdocs gh-deploy -m "Metabolite Tracing Database" --ignore-version`
+1) `mkdocs gh-deploy -m "The 'gh-pages' branch exists for the user documentation de[ployment." --ignore-version`

 Without the `--ignore-version` flag, you get an error that states: